What is the best route to travel overland from Europe to Asia?

 Batumi in Georgia

-Route A: from Europe to India (Myanmar – Thailand)
+3.1 Route A: From Europe to India by land (Myanmar – Thailand)

 Turkey/Russia (- Georgia – Armenia) – Iran – Pakistan – India – Myanmar – Thailand